So, you've decided to pull the trigger: 2018 is the year that you're going to hire a property manager. Congrats—you've made a wise decision!

-Just as you’d do your due diligence on an investment property, you should do your due diligence on prospective property management companies–because after all, they’re who will be caring for your investment on a daily basis.
-Here are 25 basic questions to ask in a property manager interview–at a minimum!
+Just as you'd do your due diligence on an investment property, you should do your due diligence on prospective property management companies.
+After all, they're who will be caring for your investment on a daily basis.
+Here are 25 basic questions to ask in a property manager interview.

 25 Questions to Ask in a Property Manager Interview